dhbrookes/dhbrookes.github.io/README.md

 I am a Ph.D. student in the Biophysics Graduate Group at the University of California, Berkeley and a member of the Berkeley Artifical Intelligence Research Lab (BAIR).
 I am advised by EECS Professor Jennifer Listgarten.
 My work focuses on developing probabilistic modeling strategies for designing biological sequences.

-This summer, I am wortking as an AI resident at Google X, the Moonshot Factory.
+This summer, I am working as an AI resident at X, the Moonshot Factory.

 You can reach me at **david.brookes@berkeley.edu**

 ## Publications

 [1] **D. H. Brookes**, H. Park, and J. Listgarten.
-Conditioning by adaptive sampling for robust design. *Proceedings of ICML*, 2019.

--*Selected for a 20 minute oral presentation (< 5% of submissions)*
+Conditioning by adaptive sampling for robust design. *Proceedings of ICML*, 2019. **Selected for a 20 minute oral presentation (< 5% of submissions)**

 [2] **D. H. Brookes** and J. Listgarten.
 Design by adaptive sampling. *NeurIPS Workshop on Machine Learning for Molecules and Materials*, 2018.